 You can learn more about routines in my post Creating Routines In Your Bullet Journal For Success And Structure.

 If you need to plan any events, using a separate journal can be really beneficial.
 Whether it’s your friend’s birthday party or your wedding – you’ll always need to think of so many details!

-Dates, catering, clothes, guest lists, etc… A whole new journal can provide you with enough space and focus to plan that perfect event everyone will enjoy.
+Dates, catering, clothes, guest lists, etc… A whole new journal can provide you with enough space and focus on planning that perfect event everyone will enjoy.

-Do you know how you can create a vision board to manifest your dream life?
+Do you know how to create a vision board to manifest your dream life?

 And finally, I wanted to end with one of my favorite alternatives, your very own personal Hobby Journal!
 It doesn’t matter if it’s stamp collecting, rock climbing, or D&D.

-Write down some ideas you have, supplies you need or want, some deadlines (in case of gardening, for example, there are deadlines on when to plan what).
+Write down some ideas you have, supplies you need or want, and some deadlines (in the case of gardening, for example, there are deadlines on when to plan what).